JuliaKarpienia/CIFO_project_groupA/README.md

 * Each team must consist of: 1 Goalkeeper (GK), 2 Defenders (DEF), 2 Midfielders (MID) and 2 Forwards (FWD)
 * Each player must be assigned to only one team
 * Each team’s total salary cannot exceed a  750€ million total budget

-<br> If solution is validation those constraints then it is then not a valid solution and the fitness value should reflect that
+<br> If solution is not satysfying those constraints then it is then not a valid solution and the fitness value should reflect that

 ### **Objective**:
 The objective is to **minimize** the skill imbalance between teams.
 To do so, the balanced league that satisfies all constraints and has the lowest standard deviation of average team skill levels is  created.